-Finally in 2023, the Company released a positive Feasibility Study Update (FSU) and NI 43-101 technical report for the Lac Knife project prepared by DRA Americas Inc.'s Montréal, Québec office with contributions by Newfields Canada Mining & Environment ULC (Newfields) of Saskatoon, Saskatchewan, and IOS Géosciences Inc. of Saguenay, Québec, the results of which are presented further below.
+Finally in 2023, the Company released a positive Feasibility Study Update (FSU) and NI 43-101 technical report for the Lac Knife project prepared by DRA Americas Inc.'s Montréal, Québec office with contributions by Newfields Canada Mining & Environment ULC (Newfields) of Saskatoon, Saskatchewan, and IOS Géosciences Inc. of Saguenay, Québec.
+The highlights of the FSU are presented further below.